nKey/qake-react-with-cypress/README.md

 npm run test

-### AFTER RUN COMPONENT TESTS, YOU CAN SEE COVERAGE:
+### WINDOWS: AFTER RUN COMPONENT TESTS, YOU CAN SEE COVERAGE:

-npm run code:coverage
+(you need to configure the index.html path in your package.json file) npm run code:coverage

+### MAC OS: AFTER RUN COMPONENT TESTS, YOU CAN SEE COVERAGE:

+npm run code:coverage:mac